-- protect existing assets, particularly trees, hedges and associated margins; - influence the location and type of green space secured through development (see the Design Guide); - encourage developers to build biodiversity enhancements into their developments, providing wildlife corridors and suitable planting for birds and insects; - manage green infrastructure associated with a new development, in conjunction with developers, to provide funding and a long-term management plan.
+- protect existing assets, particularly trees, hedges and associated margins; - influence the location and type of green space secured through development (see the Design Guide); - require developers to build biodiversity enhancements into their developments, providing wildlife corridors and suitable planting for birds and insects; - manage green infrastructure associated with a new development, with the developer providing funding and a long-term management plan.

 4.26 Ticehurst is a rural parish and the presence of wildlife is a notable feature, enjoyed within and around the villages.
-Deer and foxes are present with in the many areas of woodland, pheasants parade in the local gardens, and raptors such as barn owls, buzzards and kestrels can be seen hunting in the fields adjacent to villages.
+Deer and foxes are present within the many areas of woodland, pheasants parade in the local gardens, and raptors such as barn owls, buzzards and kestrels can be seen hunting in the fields adjacent to villages.
 Other summer visitors, such as swallows and martins appear, sometimes in large numbers over Bewl Water.